saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 current WMCO upgrade strategy.
 Once customers are on WMCO 9.0.0:
 * if they have an existing cluster-wide proxy configured, their Windows nodes will begin utilizing it for egress traffic
 * otherwise, they can configure one and the Windows nodes will be automatically updated to use it by the operator

+When deconfiguring Windows instances, proxy settings will be cleared from the node.
+This involves undoing some node config steps i.e. unsetting proxy variables and deleting additional certificates from the machine's localtrust store.
+This scenario will occur when upgrading both BYOH and Machine-backed Windows nodes.

 In both relevant OCP versions, OLM consumes global proxy settings and injects them into managed operators like WMCO.